joeldg/eleventy-base-blog/toplists/index.md

 <p>

+### Under 100
-### Best overall hoodie under $100 (deal)
+#### Best overall hoodie under $100 (deal)

-1. <a href="/posts/everlane/">Everlane classic</a> - These are easily $120 hoodies and they have a "Choose what you pay" model in the online shop, the lowest-option is $65.
+1. <a href="/posts/everlane/">Everlane classic</a> - These are $120 hoodies at $65, they have a "Choose what you pay" model in the online shop for some of the other items but not this one.
 These hoodies have <a href="http://www.businessinsider.com/best-hoodie-zip-up-sweatshirt-for-men-everlane-2016-4">topped</a> <a href="https://www.gq.com/story/daily-endorsement-everlane-french-terry-hoodie">multiple</a> 'best hoodie under $100' articles and lists.
+2. <a href='/posts/flint-and-tinder/'>Flint and Tinder 10y</a> - cutting it close at $98, these are worth it.
+3. <a href='/posts/kellsport-heavyweight/'>Kellsport 18oz Heavyweight</a> -  heavy weight.

 ### Top 5 low-end